Cañon City Middle School Renovation & Addition

 "It is a very rare thing in education to do what we have done here in the past two years.
 Thank you again to everyone who has played a part in the (design and) construction of this building.
 This is truly a gift to the students of Cañon City and the community that will stand for many years to come.”

 George S. Welsh, Superintendent of Schools, Cañon City Schools

-Originally constructed in 1925 to serve as the high school, Cañon City Middle School had undergone numerous additions and renovations over its +90 year history.
-An extensive analysis of the site and the condition and quality of the current facility was conducted by the District, especially as it related to its instructional environment.
-With an upcoming bond campaign, Cañon City Schools began the planning process with RTA and applied for a second BEST Grant based on the retention of elements of the historic high school.
+Originally constructed in 1925 to serve as the high school, Cañon City Middle School had undergone numerous additions and renovations over its 96-year history.
+After extensive analysis by the District of the condition and quality of the facility (especially as it related to its instructional environment), Cañon City Schools retained RTA in 2018 to renovate the building and design an addition for the school.

 21st Century classrooms and the library feature flexible collaboration spaces for break-out sessions and small groups.
 Science classrooms for 6th and 7th grades connect via a sliding door into their respective Maker Space, and the Synergy Lab and Tech Lab can also connect through a sliding glass door for flexibility and visibility.

 Materials were carefully selected to honor the 97-year original historic building and its importance to the Cañon City community.
 A frieze design from the historic exterior was replicated in the new main entry, and the new elevator shaft was wrapped in repurposed gymnasium wood flooring from the original building.
 The windows were replaced to substantially improve energy efficiency, and a light color was carefully chosen to compliment the terra cotta trim and to reflect a more historically appropriate design.